data2intelligence/collapsible_tree/README.md

 1. Horizontal tree.
 2. Radial tree.

 On the website, we provide three color themes.
-The color scale is applied to the edges based on the expression level.
-The width of the edges is proportional to the expression level, and when you mouse over an edge, the expression value will be displayed.
+The color scale is applied to the edges based on the expression level, and the specific expression value will be displayed when you mouse over the edge.
+The width of the edges is proportional to the number of cells in certain cell typs.

 Preview:
 * Horizontal tree